ray-97/polkaquery/README.md

 * **Polkaquery API Response:** The JSON response from your Polkaquery FastAPI server.
 * **Final Answer:** The `answer` field from the Polkaquery API response is presented as the final answer in this simpler workflow.
 If Polkaquery failed, it might show a fallback message generated by Ollama.

+### Visual Examples (`images/` directory)

+The `images/` directory contains screenshots illustrating example interactions:
+* **Postman Examples:** Showcasing how to query the Polkaquery FastAPI server's `/llm-query/` endpoint directly using Postman, including sample request bodies and responses.
+* **Langchain Tool Output:** Screenshots of the console output when running the `langchain_gemini_example.py`, highlighting the Polkaquery tool being called and the final synthesized answer.

+These visual aids can help in understanding the expected request/response formats and the flow of information.

 ## Future Enhancements (Roadmap Ideas)

-* **Agentic Multi-Step Reasoning:** Implement the more advanced agentic loop in `main.py` to allow Polkaquery to make multiple tool calls sequentially to answer complex queries (e.g., find a bounty ID from a list, then get details for that ID).
+* **Agentic Multi-Step Reasoning:** Implement a more advanced agentic loop in `main.py` to allow Polkaquery to make multiple tool calls sequentially to answer complex queries.
 * **Expanded Toolset:** Parse and integrate all available Subscan API endpoints.
 * **Support for More Data Sources:** Integrate other Polkadot ecosystem APIs (e.g., Polkassembly for governance, specific parachain APIs).
 * **Advanced Formatting:** Improve `formatter.py` to provide more detailed and context-aware structured summaries for the final LLM synthesis, especially for complex list-based data.